baku89/tweeq/docs/components.md

 	 - `Shift`: increase the scale of adjustment
 	 - `Alt`: decrease the scale of adjustment
 	 - `H` / `M` / `S` / `F`: adjust the hour / minute / second / frame
+	 - `Q`: only change the currently selected unit

 ### InputTranslate